Azure/iotedge-eflow/samples/README.md

 # Azure EFLOW Samples

 This repo contains samples to help customers get started with Azure IoT Edge for Linux on Windows (EFLOW).
 Many of these samples demonstrate end-to-end scenarios such as detecting defects on a manufacturing line, as well samples that focus on specific features such as TPM passthrough.
-Serveral samples demonstrate interoperatibility between Windows 10 and the EFLOW Linux VM.
+Serveral samples demonstrate interoperatibility between Windows and the EFLOW Linux VM.
 For more information on EFLOW, please visit the [EFLOW documentation](https://docs.microsoft.com/en-us/windows/iot/iot-enterprise/azure-iot-edge-for-linux-on-windows).

 ## Prerequisites

-1. Some samples require Visual Studio and the Windows Software Development Kit (SDK) for Windows 10.
+1. Some samples require Visual Studio and the Windows Software Development Kit (SDK) for Windows 10 or Windows 11.
 A free copy of Visual Studio Community Edition with support for building Universal Windows Platform apps can be found on [Windows Dev Center](http://go.microsoft.com/fwlink/p/?LinkID=280676)
 2. Additionally, to stay on top of the latest updates to Windows and the development tools, become a Windows Insider by joining the [Windows Insider Program](https://insider.windows.com/) (optional).

 > **Note:** If you are unfamiliar with Git and GitHub, you can download the entire collection as a